dtolb/bandwidth-python-quickstart/README.md

 source bandwidth-python-quickstart/bin/activate
 ```

-❗❗❗ When your done be sure to `deactivate` ❗❗❗
+❗❗❗ When you're done be sure to `deactivate` ❗❗❗

 ```bash
 deactivate